kiran-sumant/ObsidianKM/Projects/Project Notes/My Discontentment, bundled and delocalised.md

 - Frustrated with how relieved I feel about not being diagnosed, because while I fit all the criteria now, I didn't do so as a child.
 It means I avoid the risks that come with medication being abvailable, but perhaps that the problem requiring treatment will never be addressed otherwise.
 - ==My body and mind are never endingly looking for an escape.== ***the root of all my problems lies here***
 	1. Not attentive enough to the needs of people around me.
-	2. Not able to fignth to be conscious, aware and in control when it would give me the most meaning
+	2. Not able to fight to be conscious, aware and in control when it would give me the most meaning
 	3. Shit at completing non-routine tasks.
 	4. Sleeping late
 	5. Bingeing and giving into insta/youtube/internet addiction